-My favorite way to end a holiday meal is to thoroughly discuss what we should serve at the next one.
+My favorite way to end a meal is to discuss what we should serve at the next one.
 So get ready, you deliciously cozy Coffee Cake Muffins, ‘cause we’re coming for ya!

-So naturally, at Thanksgiving, we were debating the Christmas brunch menu and realized the possibilities for a sweet baked item are endless: Oatmeal Banana Bread; Chocolate Muffins; Puff Pastry Cinnamon Rolls; and so many more breakfast recipes.
+So naturally, at Thanksgiving, we were debating the Christmas brunch menu and realized the possibilities for sweet breakfast recipes are endless.

-No one could agree on a frontrunner until one of us mentioned cinnamon coffee cake muffins.
+No one could agree on a frontrunner until one of us mentioned bakery-style coffee cake muffins with streusel topping.

 Voilà.
 Unanimous approval!